-- 13.2 Paragraph 184 of NPPF states that where are site is affected by contamination of land stability issues, responsibility for securing safe development rests with the developer and/or landowner. - 13.3 Policy DM5.18 'Contaminated and Unstable Land; states that where the future users or occupiers of a development would be affected by contamination or stability issues, or where contamination may present a risk to the water environment, proposals must be accompanied by a report. - 13.4 The site lies within the Contaminated Land Buffer Zone.
-The application is supported by a Phase I Desk Study. - 13.5 The Manager of Environmental Health (Contaminated Land) has provided comments.
-She advises that the site lies within 250m of two known landfills, and therefore the development may be impacted by landfill.
-The site's former use as a breakers yard could give rise to contamination.
-She also notes that the partially demolished buildings may potentially contain asbestos.
-She recommends conditions to address the potential contamination and gas risk. - 13.6 Subject to these conditions, it is officer advice that the proposal complies with policy DM5.18 of the Local Plan 2017.
+13.2 Paragraph 184 of NPPF states that where are site is affected by contamination of land stability issues, responsibility for securing safe development rests with the developer and/or landowner.

+13.3 Policy DM5.18 'Contaminated and Unstable Land; states that where the future users or occupiers of a development would be affected by contamination or stability issues, or where contamination may present a risk to the water environment, proposals must be accompanied by a report.

+13.4 The site lies within the Contaminated Land Buffer Zone.
+The application is supported by a Phase I Desk Study and Phase II Site Investigation.

+13.5 The Manager of Environmental Health (Contaminated Land) has provided comments.
+She advises that conditions are required to address the potential contamination and gas risk.

+13.6 Subject to these conditions, it is officer advice that the proposal complies with policy DM5.18 of the Local Plan 2017.